wwwlicious/servicestack-introspec/readme.md

 ```

 #### Fluent Builder (Obsolete)
 Although supported this method is now marked as obsolete to bring plugin into line with other ServiceStack plugins.
+The feature has been renamed to `IntroSpecFeature` from `ApiSpecFeature`.

 ```csharp
 public override void Configure(Container container)